kipkoechke/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

   - Using no more than two `print` functions and one loop.
   - Without storing numbers or strings in variables or importing modules.

+* **6. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need**
+  * [6-print_comb3.py](./6-print_comb3.py): Python program that prints all possible different combinations of two digits in ascending order.
+  * Numbers are separated by `, `, except for the last number, which is followed by a new line.
+  * The two digits must be different - `01` and `10` are considered identical.
+  * Using no more than three `print` functions and two loops.
+  * Without storing numbers or strings in variables or importing modules.

     <a href="../0x00-python-hello_world"><img src="https://www.svgrepo.com/show/94045/back.svg" alt="back" width="50px"></a>